naveenwashere/TicketingSystem/README.md

 There is no authentication mechanism as of now.

+# Search Ticket by ID
+* If the user already knows the ticket id they want to see, they could use the ticket ID and search for it in the newly added search box

+* Upon hitting search, the data is queried through an HTTP request and then displayed using the Update ticket view.

 # Set-up Details:
 * First you need MongoDB as your data store.
 Download MongoDB and install it (https://www.mongodb.org/downloads)